HiveMedia/TheHiveRadio/README.md

 ![The Hive Radio](public/img/logo.png?raw=true)

-This repo is a copy of [The Hive Radios][1] website, here you can see how it works and even submit pull requests for new features or bug fixes!
+This repo is a copy of [The Hive Radio's][1] website, here you can see how it works and even submit pull requests for new features or bug fixes!

 ## Version

 '0.1.0'

-## License
+## Licenses

+### The Hive Radio License
 Copyright 2015 Hive Media Productions <development@hivemedia.net.au>

 Licensed under the Apache License, Version 2.0 (the "License");